adgroc/Cognitive-ContentModerator-DotNetCore/README.md

 Developers using this project are expected to follow the “Developer Code of Conduct for Microsoft Cognitive Services” at [http://go.microsoft.com/fwlink/?LinkId=698895](http://go.microsoft.com/fwlink/?LinkId=698895).

 ## Disclaimer
-The image, voice, video or text understanding capabilities of Microsoft.ProjectOxford.Emotion.DotNetCore use Microsoft Cognitive Services.
+The image, voice, video or text understanding capabilities of Microsoft.ProjectOxford.ContentModerator.DotNetCore use Microsoft Cognitive Services.
 Microsoft will receive the images, audio, video, and other data that you upload (via this app) for service improvement purposes.

 ## Report Abuse
 To report abuse of the Microsoft Cognitive Services to Microsoft, please visit the Microsoft Cognitive Services website at [https://www.microsoft.com/cognitive-services](https://www.microsoft.com/cognitive-services), and use the "Report Abuse" link at the bottom of the page to contact Microsoft.